DiscreteTom/TaskbarKiller-v2/README.md

 # TaskbarKiller-v2

-No GUI, simpler than [TaskbarKiller](https://github.com/DiscreteTom/TaskBarKiller).
+No GUI, no icon, simpler than [TaskbarKiller](https://github.com/DiscreteTom/TaskBarKiller).

 ## Usage